Financial Advice

 Ways to Save Money

 • If you have a lot of credit card debt at high rates, look into consolidating your debt.
+Furthermore, learn if it is worthwhile to refinance your mortgage at a lower rate..

 • Lower your phone bill.

-• Occasionally buy generic, or non-name brand merchandise.
+• Buy generic, or non-name brand merchandise.

 • Reward yourself for saving money.
 Enjoy watching your debt shrink and your investments grow.
+Invest the money you save so that it earns money too.

 • Don't eat out as much as you'd like to.